-Detailed demand forecasts for each substation are presented in the Western Power planning reports "Substation Summer Load Trends (System Peak) 2006-2025" of June 2005 and "Substation Summer Load Trends (Substation Peak) 2006-2025" of June 2005.
+Detailed demand forecasts for each substation are presented in the Western Power planning reports "Substation Summer Load Trends (System Peak) 2007-2026" of July 2006 and "Substation Summer Load Trends (Substation Peak) 2007-2026" of July 2006.
 Figure 5 below (reproduced from the Western Power System Peak report shows the historic and forecast MW demand on the transmission system.
-In particular, it shows the summated diversified transmission demand forecasts at the zone sub-station level (labelled on the graph as "Input to Network") and the system demand forecasts published by the IMO in the 2005 Statement of Opportunities (labelled on the graph as "IMO 2005 10% MED MW").
+In particular, it shows the summated diversified transmission demand forecasts at the zone sub-station level (labelled on the graph as "Load Forecast") and the system demand forecasts (10% probability of exceedence expected growth scenario) published by the IMO in the 2006 Statement of Opportunities less network losses (labelled on the graph as "IMO Less Network Losses").